dasmiq/herodotus-historic-present/herodotus-historic-present.md

 drama or vividness."
 Granted, this is a good refutation of vividness, but does that mean that conjunction reduction is true?
 See the discussion of the annalistic present in Chapter Three.

-Syntax and Narrative

-'ApTaéPEnS, VEÚTEPOS È KúPoS.

-Two children of Darius and Parysatis are born - the elder, Artaxerxes; the younger, Cyrus.

-7

-(Xen.
-Anab.
-1.1.1)

-Since this is the first sentence of the Anabasis, there is no opportunity for conjunction reduction, yet we find a past event (the birth of Artaxerxes and his brother) told in the present tense.
-Within Herodotus, we find not only the sequence past-conjunction-present but present-conjunction-past.
-Surely a language cannot eliminate information as redundant before it appears!
-We may illustrate this point with a few examples.

-aUTOs TE TO ETaiDe, TOU nu n Yuun avEn, iTOSEKETCL SWTiUnU BROELU

-เพิน ENUTOU HaVIV EV, TO dv auTos EkEivos Eana, Kai rov Eraipou

-CUT KEAVE ผสาพเทนอนเทน 6oral

-He promises to give to his comrade (whose wife she was) any one thing out of all he owned, whatever Agetus might choose, and he bade his comrade make him the same promise.

-(Hdt.
-6.62.1)

-KAI TOUTO MÈUÉU TOÚTH TÙ HÓVW Ó MOMÉMAPXOS GLADDEÍDETOL, dUNP

-YEVÓMEVOS dYaRÓS, anò 6'ÉPaVE TEN aTPaTnyw ETnaÍnEWS ó

-In this labor Callimachus the polemarch is slain, a brave man, and of the generals Stesilaus son of Thrasylaus died.

-(Hdt.
-6.115.1)

-Tผิง 6E KarunepeE oi mpoyovwr ra ouvouara cipntal is Aewvinv wuroi

-YÁP COI TUY XÁVOUƠL OUTES.
-ANOBUNCKEL 6È MaPSOVIOS ÚMÒ'AELMUNOTOU

-Baneformod the tor Mania, alsatin y e linese potas for they are the

-The first passage comes from the very beginning of a narrative, so there is no past tense from which to reduce.
-The second passage is drawn from the middle of a

-drama or vividness."
-Granted, this is a good refutation of vividness, but does that mean that conjunction reduction is true?
-See the discussion of the annalistic present in Chapter Three.

 8

 Syntax and Narrative